 Watch Call of Duty esports in person at this event series during the 2022-2023 season.
 Registration for ticket presale access and updates now open.REGISTER FOR PRESALE

-Dillon “Attach” Price is a submachine gun player in his second season with Minnesota Røkkr.
+Dillon “Attach” Price is competing in his third CDL season with Minnesota Røkkr.
 In addition to his role as a professional Call of Duty player, Attach is an active streamer and content creator.
 He’s also established himself as a sought-after esports expert and media influencer.
 In 2021, he was a guest on the Fortune Brainstorm podcast, was featured in the IGN Compete series “Esports Armory” and appeared on a Call of Duty League edition of “Hot Ones”.
 Attach has been featured in, or quoted in, dozens of esports and gaming-related segments, articles and stories.

 Before he was with Røkkr, Attach played for the New York Subliners for the first season of Call of Duty League franchise and before that, played for FaZe Clan and Evil Geniuses.
 In 2015, when he was 18, Attach became the youngest player ever to win a Call of Duty World Championship.
 Attach won Esports Play of the Year in 2018, was a 2019 CWL Pro League All-Star, and a 2020 Call of Duty League All-Star.